GreyKeenan/dukesup/index.md

 Final Rules
 ==================================================

-Once you get a hang it,
+Once you get the hang of it,
-there are a couple more rules that keep the game balanced.
+there are a couple more rules to keep the game balanced.

 * On the first player's first turn, in order to switch out a DUKE,